 The following provisions shall be applicable to hearings before the Hearing Board:

 Within seven (7) days after requesting a review, the party seeking review may submit to the President a written statement setting forth, the reasons why that party believes the decision of the Hearing Board is incorrect.
 The other party shall have seven (7) days to respond in writing to that statement.
 Review of the decision of the Hearing Board shall then be conducted in such manner as the President shall determine and may or may not include the right to present oral argument to the President.
 The President may affirm, reverse, or modify the decision of the Hearing Board or the sanction assessed, provided that the President shall not increase the sanctions beyond that which was recommended by the Vice President for Student Affairs in the first instance.
 The President may also remand the case to the Hearing Board for further hearing upon such issues as the President may designate.
 The President’s decision shall be in writing and shall be served on the interested parties.
 If no written appeal is submitted within seven (7) days to the President the case is considered closed, and the decision by the Vice President for Student Affairs will be upheld.
-Students should refer to Section III, Subsection P., Part 18 for guidelines on submitting an appeal to the State Board of Education (http://www.boardofed.idaho.gov/policies/documents/policies/iii/iiip_students_0610.pdf)
+A party may appeal the President’s decision to the State Board of Education when, if and in such manner as the State Board of Education determines that such appeal shall be heard.
+See State Board of Education Policy III.P, Section 18 (www.boardofed.idaho.gov).

 Confidential Report Line: 855-840-0070

 All calls are confidential and the identity of the caller will remain anonymous.